Not good tellers but good listeners

 If you could only watch one movie for the rest of your life, what would you choose?
 It may sound stupid but is a very common question in Japan.
 People are asking each other like, if you could only eat it for the rest of your life, would it be curry or ramen?
 Anyway, if it’s about movies, it’s an easy question for me.
 “Stand by Me” is it, but today’s article is not about the movie itself but about the phrase in the original story by Stephen King.
 The phrase he wrote in the story has since been a compass in my life, though I don’t remember it word by word.
-He wrote like: good stories disappear due to a lack of good listeners not tellers.
+He wrote like: good stories disappear due to a lack of good listeners not talkers.

 Have you ever discovered in a conversation a new side of even a long-standing friend?
 Surprised at his/her story you never imagined to listen to from him/her?
 Every time I’ve experienced such a moment, I get uneasy, wondering if I might not have been a good listener.
 All the people have their own good stories, and it’s listeners’ responsibility to draw them out.
 What I’m scared of about this issue is we can never recognize our mistakes, though the responsibility is huge.
 If there’re no good listeners, people just hold their tongue and carry good stories together to their graves.